Bachelor of ArtsEconomics

 On-Campus Experiences

 Omicron Delta Epsilon (ODE) is the International Economics Honor Society.
-A primary objective of ODE is to provide recognition for those students who have achieved academic excellence in their economics courses.
+A primary objective of ODE is to provide recognition for those students who have achieved academic excellence in their Economics courses.
 In addition, ODE helps to emphasize the professional aspects of economics as a career field for service in the academic world, business, government and international organizations.
-Another important objective is to establish closer ties between students and faculty in economics within colleges and universities, and among colleges and universities.
+Another important objective is to establish closer ties between students and faculty in Economics within colleges and universities, and among colleges and universities.

-Delta Sigma Pi (DSP) is a professional co-ed fraternity organized to foster the study of business in universities; to encourage scholarship, social activity, and the association of students for their mutual advancement by research and practice; to promote closer affiliation between the commercial world and students of commerce; and to further a higher standard of commercial ethics and culture and the civic and commercial welfare of the community.
+Delta Sigma Pi (DSP) is a professional co-ed fraternity organized to foster the study of business in universities; to encourage scholarship, social activity and the association of students for their mutual advancement by research and practice; to promote closer affiliation between the commercial world and students of commerce; and to further a higher standard of commercial ethics and culture and the civic and commercial welfare of the community.

 The Economics and Finance Club provides Economics majors with opportunities to hear speakers from the fields of economics and finance.
 There is also an annual opportunity for students to attend a professional conference.
 Additionally, members will have the opportunity to participate in community and university service that uses their expertise in economics and finance.